-Our role is to be the coach, companion and clinician to guide and treat you as we discover the core issues that are causing your fibromyalgia, and help you to "correct the ship".
+Our role is to be the coach, companion and clinician to guide and treat you as we discover the core issues that are contributing the persistence of your fibromyalgia, and help you to "correct the ship".

-Please don't hesitate to contact us (email if you have a bigger query) and tell us about your conditions to take the first step towards your recovery.
+Please don't hesitate to contact us and tell us about your condition so you can take the first step towards your recovery.